bevyengine/bevy/.github/pull_request_template.md

 ## Context

 Discuss any context that may be needed for a user who is not as familiar with this library to understand the changes you've made.
-This may include related issues, previous discussion, or relevant bits of how the library works).
+This may include related issues, previous discussion, or relevant bits of how the library works.

 ## Feedback wanted